Low Sodium Sugar Cookies with Buttercream Icing Recipe

 Jump to Recipe

-Want more low sodium dessert ideas?
-Try our low sodium peanut butter cookies, low sodium rice crispy treats, or our low sodium peppermint bark.
+Want more low sodium dessert recipes?
+Try our low sodium carrot cake, low sodium chocolate chip cookies, and our favorite low sodium chocolate cupcakes.

 low sodium sugar cookie recipe with unsalted butter sodium free baking powder and cut into christmas shapes.